UK

 Make sure you can afford your loan

-If you’re taking out a loan be careful
+you’re taking out a loan be careful not to overstretch

-not to overstretch your finances.
-Look carefully at your monthly
+your finances.
+Look carefully at your monthly income and outgoings

-Bank loan at 6.3%.
-You would be well advised however to
+loan at 6.3%.
+You would be well advised however to first check

-first check a loans calculator (most lenders have one on their
+a loans calculator (most lenders have one on their website

 Do you really need it?